reziamini/laravel-easypanel/README.md

 - What is `show` key in every action in config file ?
 It specifies what's column should be showed in CRUD list.
 For example you want to show only title in your articles list, you can just pass the `title` to the `show` key in config file.
+- `actions` : every CRUD you want to have.
+If you want to disable a crud in panel just remove it from `actions` key in config file.

-- `extra_values` : Imagine you want pass a default data when you want to create an article or anything, and you want to pass `user_id` in you create method, you can set `user_id` in your `extra_values` key (If you want to write some code, place codes between " or ' )
+- `extra_values` in cruds' config : Imagine you want pass a default data when you want to create an article or anything, and you want to pass `user_id` in you create method, you can set `user_id` in your `extra_values` key (If you want to write some code, place codes between " or ' )

 ## What we use in this package:
 - [AdminMart Template](https://adminmart.com/)